ContinuumIO/ciocheck/README.md

 Plus some extra goodies, like:
 - Single file configuration for all the tools (still working on eliminating redundancy)
-- Auto addition of `__init__.py` files
+- Auto addition of `__init__.py` files for folders containing python files
-- Auto addition of custom encoding and copyright header files
+- Auto addition of custom encoding and copyright header for python files
+- Run the tools for staged/unstaged or committed diffs only (git support only)
+- Run the tools for modified lines, modified files or all files.

 # Why ciocheck?
-There are many post commit tools out there for testing code quality, but the idea of ciocheck is to perform check before a commit-push.
+There are many post commit tools out there for testing code quality, but the idea of ciocheck is to perform checks and autoformating before a commit-push.

 # Example config file
 Configuration is saved in a single file named `.ciocheck`